Your Complete Guide to Google Ads Remarketing

 • Test different audience types to see which resonates better with your brand image, identity and messaging and, thus, who is more likely to convert.

-• Use event-based data and page view data to give you more precise metrics to target.
+• Use event-based data and page view data to provide more precise metrics for targeting.

 • Vary creative copy and content assets to prevent overexposure and ad fatigue among your audiences.